Francis William Reitz: Honours and death

 As an important public figure, Reitz was honoured and remembered in different ways.
-In 1923, Reitz the University of Stellenbosch bestowed on him an honorary doctorate in law for his public services.
+In 1923, the University of Stellenbosch bestowed on him an honorary doctorate in law for his public services.
 Already in 1889, a village was named after him in the Orange Free State.
 In 1894 one also named a village after his second wife, Cornelia.
 A ship named after him, the President Reitz, sank off Port Elizabeth in 1947.
 The Jubilee Diamond, found in the Free State village of Jagersfontein in 1895 was originally named the Reitz Diamond, but renamed in honour of the sixtieth anniversary of the coronation of Queen Victoria in 1897.

 When he finally retired from public life, Reitz moved to Gordon's Bay, but returned to Cape Town several years later, where he had a house in Tamboerskloof and was taken care of by his daughter Bessie, a medical doctor.
 He remained active to the end with writing and translating.
 Reitz died at his house Botuin on 27 March 1934, and received a state funeral three days later, with a funeral service at the Grote Kerk.
 He was buried at the Woltemade cemetery at Maitland.